souravsingh/ml-ppt/PITCHME.md

 The various types of algorithms in Machine Learning are-

 * Supervised learning: These algorithms make use of labelled data to predict certain properties.
 They can be divided into two types:
-    * Classification, used for classifying data based on certain data parameters.
+    * Classification, used for classifying data.
-    * Prediction, used to predict the value of a certain parameter.
+    * Prediction, used to prediction of a certain value.

 * Unsupervised learning: These algorithms make use of unlabelled data to obtain patterns.
-Clustering and Association algorithms come under this category.

 * Semi-Supervised learning: These algorithms come in between supervised and unsupervised learning algorithms.

-* Reinforcement Learning: These types of algorithms aim to use the observations from the environment to take actions that either minimize the risk factor or increase the reward factor.
+* Reinforcement Learning: These types of algorithms aim to use the observations from the environment to take actions that either minimize the risk factor.

 ---

 #### Working behind Machine Learning algorithms

 Most supervised learning algorithms require a target variable from which classification can be done.
-We will illustrate this will a small classification example shown below.
+We can show this through a classification example shown below.
 (The example is adapted from scikit-learn).

 ```python